University of Navarra (TECNUN) - February 2026

 flwr run .

-You can find a detailed walkthrough the code in the Flower Documentation.
+You can find a detailed walkthrough of the code in the Flower Documentation.

 Sending/Retrieving files from a remote VSCode

-# For example if your direcotry is named `my-app` and is the current directory and
+# For example if your directory is named `my-app` and is the current directory and

 # you want to compress its content into a `myapp_backup.zip`, do: